DB2-Samples/db2jupyter/README.md

 - -d - Delimiter: Change SQL delimiter to "@" from ";"
 - -q - Quiet: Quiet results - no answer set or messages returned from the function
-- -n - No result set: Execute all of the SQL as commands rather than select statements (no answer sets)
-- -s - SQL: Execute everything as SELECT statements.
-By default, SELECT, VALUES, and WITH are considered part of an answer set, but it is possible that you have an SQL statement that does not start with any of these keywords but returns an answer set.
 - -r - Return the result set as a data frame for Python usage
 - -t - Time: Time the following SQL statement and return the number of times it executes in 1 second
 - -j - JSON: Create a pretty JSON representation.
 Only the first column is formatted